daveymason/infodemic-fighter/README.md

 ## The Problem We're Solving

-In today's digital landscape, we face an "infodemic" - an overabundance of information that makes it difficult to find trustworthy sources.
+Our society today is zombie walking into a problem that we thought only existed during COVID: the "infodemic" - an overabundance of information that makes it difficult to think critically and find trustworthy sources.
 This creates:

 - 🌐 Information overload preventing effective credibility evaluation
 - 🔄 Media polarization creating siloed information ecosystems